 - Consider finance or leasing options, designed to help you make a sound investment while spreading the cost into smaller monthly repayments.

-- 12 month 0% interest free credit is available from selected brands and can be a great way to get the best on the market without the large upfront cost.
+- 12 month 0% interest-free credit is available on Gamko bar coolers and can be a great way to get the best on the market without the large upfront cost.

 All back bar fridges will be supplied with some form of warranty, whether that’s parts only or parts and labour, typically for 1, 2 or 3 years, however some manufacturer’s offer up to 5 years cover.